 In order for any breed of domestic animals to remain beautiful, true to it's structure, healthy, and without defect, the breeders have be willing to maintain this in all catteries.
 Selling or trading unfit animals does the animals nor the buyers any good.
 In turn it will do no good for the people who adore them and want to have them as pets/show/breeder.
 We should all insist that those who breed live up to these responsibilities.
 Do not let others destroy any breed, in order to attempt to get ahead at the animal or someone elses exspense.

 is not easy.
 Rescues think you add to problems of animal abandonment

-when it is mostly owners that abandon their animals not
+when it is the owners that abandon their animals not

 Lastly a situation with a breeder can turn bad.
 If you place your kitten with them and they don't take care of them you will feel horribly guilty for trusting them to begin with.
 What if their breeding program turns into a kitten mill?

 say they value their animals but, when it comes to spending money to

 buy them, most want to get away with as little money as possible.
 The

 reality is that breeders do not have enough money for basic care

 because people want cheap pets that cost a LOT of MONEY to raise.
 In